|

 of bare unfinished oak cut into three pieces.
 The slotted top rail is

-but they can easily be lifted slightly and brought out straight forward.
+slots, but they can easily be lifted slightly and brought out straight

-keeps the badly balanced knives (utility knife and santoku) from doing a back
+that keeps the badly balanced knives (utility knife and santoku) from

-flip out the window.
-This rack has seen daily service for maybe 20 years.
+doing a back flip out the window.
+This rack has seen daily service for

 Drawer Storage